The Brave Don't Cry: Production

 It was originally known as What God Forgot.
-John Grierson head of Group 3 called the script "one of the most moving I have read for years".
+John Grierson head of Group 3 Films called the script "one of the most moving I have read for years".

+The song used at the start and the end is Kishmul's Galley, a traditional Scots song.

 Critical reception

 In a contemporary review, The Monthly Film Bulletin wrote, "in its semi-documentary, semi-impersonal way The Brave Don't Cry is an estimable achievement, effectively sustaining the dramatic tension and sketching its characters with directness and a refreshing absence of mannerisms.
 Its limitations are the limitations of its genre - dramatic reportage rather than personal statement, observation without passion.

 The method works very well for many of the scenes, but the more emotional moments tend to seem either theatrical or (as in the case of Mrs. Sloan's reunion with her husband) conventionally understated.
 In its genre, though, the film stands quite high, and it gains greatly from the use of unfamiliar players.
 There are particularly good performances from Fulton Mackay, Jameson Clark, Jean Anderson and John Rae; and the folk song used over the credits and at the end - there is no background music - is highly effective."